 Google Ads Display & Search Network: SHOW UP

-Google is a highly versatile platform, with more than 80% of search traffic worldwide and a vast network of publishers with popular web pages who are looking for advertisers.
+With more than 80% of search traffic worldwide and a vast network of publishers with popular web pages who are looking for advertisers, Google is the big boy on the block.

 Google also employs a sophisticated advertising platform that allows advertisers to target specific groups of people with targeted messaging that is likely to resonate with that audience.